 Ibo Island Lodge: Our full report

-After 18 months of careful restoration work, three grand old mansions overlooking the ocean on Ibo Island have been restored to make the very lovely Ibo Island Lodge.
-The Expert Africa team visited Ibo Island Lodge several times during its construction phase, and had high hopes even then.
-However in October 2008, we revisited Ibo to take a look at the final product and loved what we saw.
+After 18 months of careful restoration work, three grand old mansions overlooking the ocean on Ibo Island ...... were restored to make the very lovely Ibo Island Lodge.
+The Expert Africa team visited Ibo Island Lodge several times during its construction phase, and had high hopes even then and when we revisited Ibo to take a look at the final product and loved what we saw.

 Ibo is definitely a place where ancient and modern cultures mingle.
 The island has been nominated for World Heritage status and the lodge is situated on the prime Rua Bela Vista Street (beautiful view), which aptly describes the position overlooking the sea and the islands impressive mangrove forests.